Carolyn has Championed a number of local initiatives during her years in public service. Below are some highlights.

 In another subdivision south of Britannia Road, a developer did not pay his last year’s property taxes.
 It takes two years to register a lien on title so the lawyers for the new home purchasers were unaware of the problem.
 The new home owners were then sent bills for tax arrears – two years after they moved in!
 The developer was eventually “persuaded” to pay the $120,000 arrears – much to the delight of more than 100 home owners.

 It is said that the way a society treats its animals is a good indicator of how it views its human beings.
-Animal Services had a few high profile cases over the past two years including that of Rambo the “pit bull.”
 As a result of my initiation of a full review, the by-laws have been radically improved.
 Pets are kept longer – allowing more time to be claimed before they’re put up for adoption – or worse.
 ‘Pit’ type dogs are now shipped out of Ontario, once deemed to be non-vicious, rather than automatically killed.
-Rambo is currently enjoying life with a family in Nova Scotia.
 Also, Flea Markets in Mississauga are no longer allowed to sell live animals – a possible source of the spread of animal and human disease.

 Canada Day Celebrations were, until 2008, daytime events in City Centre.
-Under my leadership, the last two years have seen extremely successful and exciting evening programs added.
-With free concerts and an incredible fireworks display, costs have been covered by sponsors and private sector donors.
+Under my leadership, the events became extremely successful, with exciting evening programs added.
+With free concerts and an incredible fireworks display, costs were covered by sponsors and private sector donors.

-As the City matures, we are no longer awash with funds from Development Charges and our hundreds of millions in reserve funds will be depleted by 2011.
+As the City matures, we are no longer awash with funds from Development Charges.
 As we rebuild our aging infrastructure, budgeting is becoming a much tougher exercise.
 Strong leadership was required to revamp our Budget process for 2008, requesting staff to prioritize spending into three categories – ‘must have’, ‘want to have’, and ‘can do without’.
 Through that process, Council was able to cut $11.8 million or 4.1% from the original Budget proposed, resulting in a 1.25% impact on the City portion of your property taxes, and a final increase on your all-over bill of 3.1% for 2009.

 Enersource, our hydro facility, also stirred up a great deal of controversy.
 Whereas the salaries of the Directors on most hydro corporation boards in Ontario fall in the $5,000-$15,000 range, the Enersource Board members were being paid $38,000-$70,000 for fewer than twenty, three-hour meetings per year!
 During the debate at Council to lower those wages to $15,000 it was discovered that our 10% shareholder, Borealis, had 100% veto power over such decisions!
-A new agreement is being currently negotiated which will give the City a more representative 90% control of this multi-million dollar asset on behalf of the taxpayers of Mississauga.
+A new agreement was negotiated which gave the City a more representative control of this multi-million dollar asset on behalf of the taxpayers of Mississauga.

 Paving in Erindale Park

-The newly-paved lot in Erindale Park has clearly marked car-widths – increasing parking capacity by 50%.
+The paved lot in Erindale Park has clearly marked car-widths – increasing parking capacity by 50%.
 We maintained an eco-friendly environment with bioswales at the edge of the paving.